 Monkey Bread is a sweet pull apart bread, baked in a bundt pan and oozing with buttery caramel and nuts.
 This is what you have been waiting for!

-A classic Monkey Bread that is so good you will be wishing you made a second pan… Just for yourself.
+A classic Cinnamon Walnut Monkey Bread is so good you will be wishing you made a second pan… Just for yourself.
 The best part of this brunch favorite is how easy it is to make.
 You might also like my Blueberry Vanilla Monkey Bread, it’s just as easy to make as this recipe!

 You will need six simple ingredients and about 45 minutes to achieve breakfast bread greatness!!